Crossover conundrum: Nissan Qashqai vs Hyundai Tucson vs Kia Sportage vs Peugeot 3008

 Crossovers are in, and as popular as ever.
 We’ve come a long way since the arrival of the original Nissan Qashqai more than ten years ago, with dozens of similarly sized options on the market.
 But which ones are leasing customers choosing?

 The Nissan Qashqai still rules the roost as far as numbers go, but the competitors nipping at its heels include the Hyundai Tucson, Kia Sportage and Peugeot 3008.
 What’s more, all of these models have recently undergone complete redesigns or, at a minimum, a significant facelift.
-The Nissan, Hyundai and Peugeot are available right now, and the Kia soon will be.
+All are available to lease right now.
 So which one’s the best?